hyperledger/fabric/docs/source/private_data_tutorial.rst

 Specifically, access to the private data will be restricted as follows:

 - ``objectType, color, size, and owner`` are stored in ``assetCollection`` and hence will be visible to members of the channel per the definition in the collection policy (Org1 and Org2).
-- ``AppraisedValue`` of an asset is stored in collection Org1MSPPrivateCollection or Org2MSPPrivateCollection , depending on the owner of the asset.
-The value is only accessible to members of the respective collection.
+- ``AppraisedValue`` of an asset is stored in collection ``Org1MSPPrivateCollection`` or ``Org2MSPPrivateCollection`` , depending on the owner of the asset.
+The value is only accessible to the users who belong to the organization that can store the collection.

-All of the data that is created by the asset transfer private data sample smart contract is stored in private data.
+All of the data that is created by the asset transfer private data sample smart contract is stored in PDC.
 The smart contract uses the Fabric chaincode API to read and write private data to private data collections using the ``GetPrivateData()`` and ``PutPrivateData()`` functions.
 You can find more information about those functions `here <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub>`_.
+This private data is stored in private state db on the peer (separate from public state db), and is disseminated between authorized peers via gossip protocol.

 The following diagram illustrates the private data model used by the private data sample.
 Note that Org3 is only shown in the diagram to illustrate that if